 The Company purchases laundry, drycleaning machines, boilers and other products from a number of manufacturers and suppliers.
-Three of these manufacturers accounted for approximately 35%, 15% and 10%, respectively, of the Company's purchases for fiscal 2014 and two manufacturers accounted for approximately 45% and 19%, respectively, of the Company's purchases for fiscal 2013.
-The major manufacturers of the products sold by the Company are Pellerin Milnor Corporation, Chicago Dryer Company, Cleaver Brooks Inc., E-Tech Inc., Fulton Thermal Corp., and Unipress Corporation.
+Two of these manufacturers each accounted for approximately 27% of the Company's purchases for fiscal 2015 and approximately 35% and 15%, respectively, of the Company's purchases for fiscal 2014.
+The major manufacturers of the products sold by the Company are Pellerin Milnor Corporation, Chicago Dryer Company, Alliance Laundry Systems, LLC, Cleaver Brooks

+Inc., E-Tech Inc., Fulton Thermal Corp., and Unipress Corporation.
 Historically, the Company has not experienced difficulty in purchasing products it distributes, and believes it has good working relationships with those from which it purchases products.

-While the Company has a formal contract with only a few of the manufacturers of the products sold by it, it has established long-standing relationships with these manufacturers.
+While the Company has contracts with only a few of the manufacturers of the products sold by it, it has established long-standing relationships with all of its manufacturers.
 The Company's management believes its relationships with manufacturers and suppliers provide the Company with a substantial competitive advantage, including exclusivity for certain products in certain areas and favorable prices and terms.
 The loss of certain of these vendor relationships could adversely affect the Company's business.